Redocly/developer-portal-starter/developer-portal/fast-api-integration-guide.md

 fast-sandbox test-suite simple-pdp-newuser '{"products": [{"product_id": "<YOUR_PRODUCT_ID>"}]}'
 ```

 **NOTE:** You'll need to replace variables in the initial payload to match actual products that are registered in your system.
 We expect the seller to recognize the payload we pass.
-For full documentation on the possible options and full schema, see the [full reference here.](https://www.notion.so/DRAFT-Public-BE-Reference-Checkout-Documentation-79f563ec12d04dbe807fe6f3f146e8ac)
+For full documentation on the possible options and full schema, see the reference documentation (coming soon).

 The `test-suite pdp-simple-newuser` command will emit a series of test requests from the Fast backend to yours, that has the same pattern of calls as it will in production.
 The `pdp-simple-newuser` test suite will run multiple operations.